AndrewEC/py-encoder/README.md

 be supplied with the `--dictionary` argument.

 ## Test Scripts
-To run execute the unit tests change to the `package` directory and run the command:
+To execute the unit test suite change to the `package` directory and run the command:
 `python -m unittest encoder.tests._run_all`